 Bill Muirhead came from rural Illinois to the Lake Atitlán region in 2004 with a keen interest in the daily lives, labor, farming practices, and customs of the Maya who live there.
 His photos record the lives of Lake Atitlán residents from virtually every town in the surrounding area.
 Following are selected photos and text from his soon to be published book The Lords of Lake Atitlán, which explores eight important themes of Mayan culture lakeside.

-The natural splendor of Lake Atitlán and its environs has inspired Aldous Huxley and others to declare it “the most beautiful lake in the world.”
+The natural splendor of Lake Atitlán and its environs has inspired Aldous Huxley and others to declare it "the most beautiful lake in the world."
 Yet it is the region’s inhabitants, their custom, color, and ceremony, and their astounding character and correctness which grace Lake Atitlán with a beauty beyond the reach of Becoming.
 I don’t know if what Huxley said is true.
 Certainly claims can be made for Lake Como or Lake Geneva.
 I myself, an Illinois farm boy, remain tied to my own Lake Michigan.
 But what I think makes his claim irrefutable is the rich cultural diversity of the many villages and hamlets that rim the lake and dot the mountainsides surrounding it.
-The real beauty and grandeur of Lake Atitlán is its people, the Maya Kaqchiquel, Tzutujil, and, through later migrations and colonizations, the Quiché.
+The real beauty and grandeur of Lake Atitlán are its people, the Maya Kaqchiquel, Tzutujil, and, through later migrations and colonizations, the Quiché.

 My models are happy that I remember their names, where they live, in what fields they work, in which markets they sell their produce, and the feast days of their respective towns` patron saints.
 They appreciate that I arrive at activities important to them when expected to do so; that when they attend events in other towns, I´m there too; that when we meet, I inquire about particular family members and neighbors; and that when I say I`m going to deliver their photos, I always do, almost always late but always.
 Distributing photos is more important to my avocation than taking them.
 Keeping people happy, paying respect, working the crowd – these are my skills, ones that place me in a position to take increasingly better shots.
 When people see their photos, they gain confidence not only in me but in themselves.
 They see what I see.
 People allow me to shoot freely because they know just how beautiful I think they are and how rich I think their culture to be.